Cathedralonacliff/First-Light/README.md

 5. **Troubleshoot**: Legacy browser?
 It'll still load basics gracefully.
 Questions?
 Check the console for kind logs like "Kindness Mode Active."

 ### Deployment
-- Upload to Netlify or GitHub Pages for free HTTPS hosting.
+- Upload to Netlify (or similar) for free HTTPS hosting.
+Include the `_redirects` file to handle all routes kindly back to `index.html` (e.g., "/* /index.html 200")—ensures no broken links and smooth navigation!
 - Ensure `manifest.json` and icons are in the root—browsers will pick them up automatically.
+- For other hosts (e.g., GitHub Pages), configure similar SPA routing in settings.

 ### License
 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
 Share freely, with kindness!